nmress-99/spatial_temporal_for_frost/README.md

 the model building/evaluation code notebooks.
 With this said, ensure that you save the data to a CSV in a folder that can be found from the rest of the code notebooks for this project.

+## DATA FILES / EXTRACTION

+As stated above, all data extraction should be done before running model construction code.
+Please run the code file in the Data_Extraction folder first.
+Additionally, some sample/non-combined files have been provided in the Data_Files folder.
+These can be used for model construction, however they must be combined into a single CSV before running model code.
+A combined file was not able to be uploaded due to the limited file size allowed for uploading to a GitHub Repository.

 ## MODELS

 This repository contains multiple folders for the different models we constructed to classify frost.
 Folders are named based